joeWatersDev/ibm-data-engineering-capstone-project/3 - PostgreSQL Data Warehouse/README.md

 # Part 1 - Design a Data Warehouse

 **Objectives**
-- design a Data Warehouse using the pgAdmin ERD design tool
+- Design a Data Warehouse using the pgAdmin ERD design tool
-- create the schema in the Data Warehouse
+- Create the schema in the Data Warehouse

 **Tools / Software Used**
 - ERD Design Tool of pgAdmin